Reign of Cleopatra: Donations of Alexandria

 Aside from casual criticisms of Cleopatra's extravagant lifestyle and corruption of Antony with her opulence, she was alleged by various Roman authors to have resorted to witchcraft as a lethal sorceress who not only toyed with the idea of poisoning many, Antony included, but also intended to conquer and punish Rome itself.
 She was a woman as dangerous as Homer's Helen of Troy in toppling the order of civilization.
 Antony was generally viewed as having lost his judgment, brainwashed by Cleopatra's magic spells.
 Antony's supporters rebutted with tales of Octavian's wild and promiscuous sex life, while graffiti now often appeared slandering either side as being sexually obscene.
 Cleopatra had a conveniently timed Sibylline Oracle claim that Rome would be punished, but that peace and reconciliation would follow in a golden age led by the queen.
 In an account of Lucius Munatius Plancus, preserved in Horace's Satires, Cleopatra allegedly made a bet that she could spend 2.5 million drachmas in a single evening.
 She proved it by removing a pearl, one of the most expensive known, from one of her earrings and dissolving it in vinegar at her dinner party.
 The accusation that Antony had stolen the books of the Library of Pergamon to restock the Library of Alexandria, however, was an admitted fabrication by Gaius Calvisius Sabinus.
 He may have been the source of many other slanders of Antony in support of Octavian's side.

-A papyrus document dated to February 33 BC contains with little doubt the signature handwriting of Cleopatra.
+A papyrus document (Papyrus Bingen 45) received on 23 February 33 BC possibly containing a subscription handwritten by Cleopatra.
 It concerns certain tax exemptions in Egypt granted to Publius Canidius Crassus (or Quintus Caecillius), former Roman consul and Antony's confidant who would command his land forces at Actium.
-A subscript in a different handwriting at the bottom of the papyrus reads "make it happen" (γινέσθωι), undoubtedly the autograph of the queen, as it was Ptolemaic practice to countersign documents to avoid forgery.
+A subscription in a different handwriting at the bottom of the papyrus reads "make it happen" (γινέσθωι), possibly the autograph of the queen, as it was Ptolemaic practice to countersign documents to avoid forgery.